lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

-    Umbrella sampling is a biased molecular dynamics method, i.e. a method in which additional forces are added to the atoms in order to make the unfavourable states more likely to occur :cite:`frenkel2023understanding`.
+    Umbrella sampling is a biased molecular dynamics method, i.e. a method in which additional forces are added to the atoms in order to make the unfavorable states more likely to occur :cite:`frenkel2023understanding`.

 ..  container:: justify